Overview

 all.equal(vertex_counts_optimized, vertex_counts_naive)

-#> [1] TRUEThe higher the redundancy, the bigger the performance gain!
+#> [1] TRUEThe higher the redundancy, the larger the performance gain.
 In real glycoproteomics datasets with repeated structures, this optimization can provide about 10x speedups.

 Working with Complex Functions